xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 The definition is inspired from the [NPM](https://docs.npmjs.com/misc/developers#what-is-a-package) package definition, and is intentionally Git and JavaScript centric, as these technologies are considered mature and worth considering.

-Since the external representation of the XCDL metadata will probably remain based on JSON, the documentation will use this syntax.
+Since the external representation of the xCDL metadata will probably remain based on JSON, the documentation will use this syntax.

 ### Package contents